muratk5n/thirdwave/en/README.md

 Not bad..

-BBC: "[Newly elected Japanese PM Kishida] promised to spend billions of dollars to help the world's third-biggest economy recover from Covid restrictions.
+BBC: "[Kishida] promised to spend billions of dollars to help the world's third-biggest economy recover from Covid restrictions.

 Unlike another rival .. he has been more critical of the economic policy of former prime minister Shinzo Abe, known as Abenomics, saying